Jookare/Vision-SSL/Generative/MAE/readme.md

 ```

 After pretraining
-- ✅ Keep the context encoders
+- ✅ Keep the encoder
-- ❌ Discard the target encoder and predictor head
+- ❌ Discard the decoder